szw/vim-kompleter/README.md

 A smarter, faster, simpler and reliable keyword completion replacement for Vim.

-It differs from the standard keyword completion by extensive use of distance and frequency based algorithms used for keyword matching.
+It differs from the standard keyword completion by extensive usage of distance and frequency based algorithms to perform for keyword matching.
 Those algorithms were inspired by TextMate's keyword completion experiences.